genestack/user-docs/docs/user-guide/doc-odm-user-guide/import-data-using-api.md

 Use this approach when you want to link one group of objects (e.g., samples, libraries, or data entities) to another group.

-The call below links a source group to a target group using the following endpoint:
+The call below links an expresison group to a sample group using the following endpoint:
-`POST /api/v1/as-curator/integration/link/{sourceType}/group/{sourceId}/to/{targetType}/group/{targetId}`
+`POST /api/v1/as-curator/integration/link/expression/group/{sourceId}/to/sample/group/{targetId}`

 ```default
 curl -X 'POST' \